writethedocs/www/docs/conf/portland/2025/cfp.rst

 **Diverse topics**

-The focus of Write the Docs is software documentation, but we actively seek talks that address a wide range of related subjects, at various levels of expertise.
+The focus of Write the Docs is software documentation, and we actively seek talks that address a wide range of related subjects, at various levels of expertise.
 Documentation perspectives from other fields are welcome, as are topics from adjacent fields!

 **Practicality and positivity**